xurxodev/Refactoring-StringCalculator-Kata/README.md

 8. Allow multiple delimiters like this:  “//[delim1][delim2]\n” for example “//[*][%]\n1*2%3” should return 6.
 9. make sure you can also handle multiple delimiters with length longer than one char

+## Problem Description

+Given a simple implementation of string calculator.

+Refactor string calculator based in SOLID Principles.

+Identifies responsibilities and separate them in their own class

+All Test must pass

 ##Developed By